turbonomic/tbutil/docs/SUBCOMMANDS.md

 The options `-j`, `-s` or `-y` can be used to specify how the output is formatted (see "[common options](#common-options)").
 If any of these is used, the output consists of the body returned by the API and is NOT suitable for re-importing using `import user`.

-Note: Turbonomic does not return the password for the user, so the resulting text needs to have a password added to it (encrypted) before it can be imported.
+Note: Turbonomic does not return the password for the user.
+For local users; the resulting text needs to have a password added to it (encrypted) before it can be imported.
 See [`crypt`](#crypt) for more information.
+Alternatively: you can use `-ask-secrets` option to supply the password yourself interactively, or `-secret` to specifiy it on the command line.
+These options are ignored if the user is not a local user (ie: if it is an LDAP/AD one).

 **See also:**